Difference between rational and irrational numbers with examples

 Did you know?
 Lambert was born in Mulhouse, Alsace, in 1728.
 His father was a silk merchant, and Lambert was educated at the local gymnasium.
 He then studied mathematics and physics at the Universities of Basel and Strasbourg.
 After graduation, he worked as a tutor in Mulhouse and Strasbourg.
 In 1755, Lambert went to Berlin, where he met the famous German mathematician Leonhard Euler.
 Euler was impressed with Lambert's work on the theory of light and color, and he recommended that Lambert submit his work to the Berlin Academy of Sciences.
 Lambert's work was published in the Academy's Transactions in 1760.
 Lambert's work on the optical properties of coal led to his appointment as professor of physics at the University of Frankfurt in 1764.
 He held this position until he died in 1777.
 Lambert's work on the theory of light and color was very influential in the development of the modern theory of light.
 His work on the optical properties of coal was also important in the development of the science of coal mining.

-The sum of a rational and irrational number
+The sum or product of a rational and irrational number

 The sum of a rational and irrational number is always irrational.
 Why is this the case?
 What does this mean for adding numbers in general?
 The sum of a rational and irrational number is always irrational because an irrational number cannot be expressed as a rational number.
 For example, the sum of 1/2 and √2 is irrational because √2 cannot be expressed as a rational number.
 This means that when adding numbers if one of the numbers is irrational, the result will also be irrational.
 This has implications for adding numbers in general, as it means that the result of adding two numbers together can be irrational even if both numbers are rational.